vickjoeobi/Python-Tutorial-From-Beginner-to-Expert/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/vickjoeobi/Python-Tutorial-From-Beginer-to-Expert)

-# Learn Python from Beginner level to expert
+# Learn Python from Beginner level to expert (Beta - In active Development)

 This is a comprehensive interactive python tutorial taking you from the basics to expert level.